georgeKon/ForBackBench/README.md

 #### Known Issue

 In ChaseFun, you can only have one file named 's-schema' or 't-schema', regardless of file extension.
 This means you will have to rename the SQL files, or add a ~ to the start of the file name.
+ -->

 ### Ontop

 Ontop has finally decided to cooperate however requires is own unique files to run.
 Download from here <https://sourceforge.net/projects/ontop4obda/files/> and documentation here <https://ontop.inf.unibz.it/documentation/>.

+To generate the Ontop mapping we use the Ontop mapping generator that created by the developers of this framework.
+T<!--
-There is also a seperate download for the tree-witness rewriter that is used internally <http://www.dcs.bbk.ac.uk/~roman/tw-rewriting/> and that can be used as such:
+here is also a seperate download for the tree-witness rewriter that is used internally <http://www.dcs.bbk.ac.uk/~roman/tw-rewriting/> and that can be used as such:

 ```
 java -jar tw-rewriting.jar <OWL ontology file> <SPARQL query file>